pa4080/mw-PrivateWikiAccessControl/README.md

 ### MediaWiki:InternalWhitelistCAT > $IP/cache/PWAC_WhitelistPages.txt

-**Whitelist category members.** You can use the wollowing syntax in order to add certain categories within the page `MediaWiki:InternalWhitelistCAT`:
+**Whitelist category members.** You can use the wollowing syntax in order to add certain categories within the message page `MediaWiki:InternalWhitelistCAT`:

 ````text
 * [[:Category:Example_1]]